A topic from the subject of Inorganic Chemistry in Chemistry.

 Applications

-Inorganic spectroscopy has a wide range of applications, including:
+Inorganic spectroscopy has broad applications, including:

-• Environmental analysis: Monitoring the levels of pollutants in the environment.
+• Environmental analysis: Monitoring pollutants.

-• Medical analysis: Diagnosing and treating diseases.
+• Medical analysis: Disease diagnosis and treatment.

-• Forensic analysis: Identifying evidence in criminal cases.
+• Forensic analysis: Identifying evidence.

-• Archaeological analysis: Studying the history of human cultures.
+• Archaeological analysis: Studying historical artifacts.

 Conclusion